 For instance, the Firm signed the letter addressed by the Swiss Sustainable Finance organisation to index providers asking them to remove controversial weapons manufacturers from their mainstream indices.
+More recently, the Firm co-signed a letter prepared by the Investor Coalition on Food Policy to The Rt.
+Hon.
+Victoria Atkins MP expressing support for ambitious outcomes from the FDPT, including the need for mandatory reporting.

-The Firm now also supports the TCFD (Supporters | Task Force on Climate-Related Financial Disclosures (fsb-tcfd.org)), is a member of FAIRR (Network Members - FAIRR), a member of the CAI 100+ initiative, collaborating on an airline engagement work-stream and, since June 2022, a member of the IIGCC.
+The Firm also supports the TCFD (Supporters | Task Force on Climate-Related Financial Disclosures (fsb-tcfd.org)), is a member of FAIRR (Network Members - FAIRR), and a member of the CAI 100+ initiative, collaborating on an airline engagement work-stream.